vector-of-bool/pmm/README.md

     1. Check for a `venv` or `virtualenv` executable Python module.
     2. With a user-local virtualenv.
     3. Installs Conan *within the created virtualenv* and uses Conan from there.

+## `VCPKG` PMM mode

+In `VCPKG` mode, PMM will download the vcpkg repository at the given `REVISION`, build the `vcpkg` tool, and manage the package installation in a use-local data directory.

+`REVISION` should be a git tree-ish (A revision number (preferred), branch, or tag) that you could `git checkout` from the vcpkg repository.
+PMM will download the specified commit from GitHub and build the `vcpkg` command line too from source. **You will need `std::filesystem` support from your compiler and standard library.**

+`REQUIRES` is a list of packages that you would like to install using the `vcpkg` command line tool.

+When using PMM, you do not need to use the `vcpkg.cmake` CMake toolchain
+file: PMM will take care of this aspect for you.

+After calling `pmm(VCPKG)`, all you need to do is `find_package()` the packages that you want to use.